3000IQPlay/obfuscator-list/README.md

 # obfuscator-list
 * [Ackerun](https://github.com/YumeGod/AckerunObfOpenSource) - FOSS.
-Light obfuscator that has some simple features with nothing unknown in it.
+Light/Heavy obfuscator depanding on your cfg.
+Has some basic and simple features with nothing unknown in it.
 * [Allatori](http://www.allatori.com/) - Commericial.
 Somewhat popular choice in industry.
 * [Avaj](https://github.com/cg-dot/avaj) - FOSS.
 Has a nice way of generating decryption subroutines on string constants.
 Also has some CFG flattening which is always nice to see.
 * [BisGuard](http://www.bisguard.com/) - Commercial.
 Relies entirely on class encryption (last time I checked, at least) so protection has quite a bit of room for improvement.